 The critical difference between the Field Learning Track and the standard Criminal Justice A.S. degree program is the requirement that students complete the three 6 credit hour Criminal Justice Field Experience courses (CCJ 2942, CCJ 2943, and CCJ 2944).
 The field experience courses are designed to allow students to earn college credits for the work they do on the job, while also layering in additional online academic activities aligned to learning outcomes from other courses in the Criminal Justice A.S. degree.
 The successful completion of the three Criminal Justice Field Experience courses would allow a student to earn 18 credit hours for work-based learning.
 Combined with the 6-12 credit hours awarded (Corrections Track) or combined with the 15 credit hours awarded (Law Enforcement Track) through successful completion of the state law enforcement academy and the FDLE licensing exam, a student in the Criminal Justice Field Learning Program could earn 24-30 credit hours (Corrections Track) or 33 credit hours (Law Enforcement Track), [the award of credits through the academy articulation would be based on the clock hours of the academy program a student attended] through work-based learning, which reduces the length and cost of the Criminal Justice A.S. degree program.

 Although scheduling may not always provide for the ideal progression of courses, students should follow the outlined course sequence as a guide in program planning.
 It should be noted that students must take CCJ 2942, CCJ 2943, and CCJ 2944 in sequential order.
-Also, prior to enrolling in the any of the Field Experience courses, a student must first visit Valencia School of Public Safety to verify employment and certification status.

 Students wishing to transfer any credits from this program to another institution must accept responsibility for securing approval from the transfer institution.